severo/pesticides_website/BUILD.md

 [husky](https://github.com/typicode/husky) that triggers `npm run test` and so cancel the commit if an error appears.

-- TODO automatically deploy the files in `docs` and add to git staged files

 ## Scripts for development

 Some other scripts are only a help for the developer

-- TODO add web server scripts

 ### Watch